AceTheCloud/blog/_posts/2022-01-01-Java-SpringBoot-On-Azure-Cloud-1.markdown

 title: "Java for Azure Developers and Architects ( 1 of 10)"
 img: java.jpg
 date: 2020-08-03 12:55:00 +0300
-description: Java and SpringBoot on Azure Cloud (1 of 10)
+description: Java for Azure Developers and Architects (1 of 10)
 tag: [Java, SpringBoot, Azure]
 ---